 Mrs. Dunster's Fiction Prize

-The Mrs. Dunster's Fiction Prize recognizes the best book of fiction (novels or short stories) published by a New Brunswick resident each year.
+The Mrs. Dunster's Fiction Prize recognizes the best book of fiction (novels or short story collections - no anthologies, please) published by a New Brunswick resident each year.
 The $500 prize has been sponsored by Mrs. Dunster's since 2015.

 Mrs. Dunster's is locally owned and operated by the Hyslop Family, purchased by Blair and Rosalyn Hyslop in June 2014.
 Mrs. Dunster's sells donuts and other baked goods across the Maritime provinces and New England.
 And while the business may have grown over the years, the products produced by Mrs. Dunster's in Sussex still carry that homemade taste — the same way Mrs. Dunster would have made them.